Whoopie Pies: Preheat your oven to

-375 degrees F (190 degrees C) and place oven rack in the center of the oven.
+375 degrees F (190 degrees C) and place the oven rack in the center of the oven.

 Line two baking sheets with parchment paper.

-a large bowl sift together the flour, cocoa powder, baking powder, baking soda, and salt.
+a large bowl sift the flour with the cocoa powder, baking powder, baking soda, and salt.

 In the bowl of

-your electric mixer, fitted with the paddle attachment (can also use a hand
+your electric stand mixer, fitted with the paddle attachment (can also use a hand

-fingers or with the back of a spoon, smooth the tops of the cookies.
+With moistened fingers or with the back of a spoon, smooth the tops of the

-until the tops of the cookies, when lightly pressed, spring back.
+until the tops of the cookies, when lightly pressed, spring back (a toothpick

 Remove from oven and transfer to a wire rack to cool completely.